antony/sveltekit-adapter-browser-extension/README.md

 If you get an error about `_app` being a disallowed folder, delete `_app` from within the build dir.
 It appears there sometimes and I'm not sure why - I'll fix as soon as possible!

+## Configuration

+To specify your own manifest information (it will be merged with the generated one), simply have a manifest file local within your app directory.

 ## Roadmap

 I am looking for help to build and maintain this module.
 Roadmap is:

 * Specifying the type of extension via config
 * Allowing icons and such to be driven by configuration
-* Bring-your-own manifest where you can merge a provided manifest with the generated one.

 ## License